Meghanachowdhary/QST_week2_assignment/README.md

 ## Problem Statement

-Given a set of measurement bases and their corresponding outcomes, the task is to reconstruct the underlying density matrix \( \rho \) that fully describes the quantum state.
+Given a set of measurement bases and their corresponding outcomes, the task is to reconstruct the underlying density matrix that fully describes the quantum state.

 The main difficulty is that a density matrix cannot be treated like an arbitrary output.
 It must obey strict mathematical and physical constraints, which are not automatically guaranteed by standard neural network architectures.
 As a result, these constraints need to be explicitly incorporated into the model design.